 Roger Sharp BA LLB (Non-Executive Director) Has 25 years' experience in investing, financing and advising in global markets.
 Roger has held a series of regional and global positions in the finance and technology sectors.
-Based in Singapore, he is currently a director of several companies and is a non-executive director of Digital Performance Group Ltd. Roger was appointed 1 January 2013.
+Based in Singapore, he is the Chairman and Managing Director of Co-investor Group.
+He currently serves as Chairman of several companies including Asia Pacific Digital Limited.